Violence against Indians in Australia controversy: Allegations of racism

 A report about attacks on Indians in Australia was submitted to the Indian Parliament by the Overseas Indian Ministry, early 2010.
 According to this report, of the 152 attacks that the Indian consulate was aware of, 23 had "racial overtones", i.e., were accompanied by racial abuse, or "anti-Indian remarks".
 The majority were found to be either thefts, or robberies, or results of verbal disputes.

-Yadu Singh, a cardiologist who heads the Indian Student Welfare Committee set up by the Indian Consulate in Sydney, said there had been at least 20 beatings of Indian students in Sydney in the past month, but most went unreported out of fear.
-He estimated over 100 attacks on Indian students in the last 12 months.
-He described the phenomenon as "curry bashing", and that "They are not random at all, the people are targeting them.
-They know these students are easy targets."
-He labelled the Indian press' reporting of the incidents as "irresponsible".
-Dr Singh believed Australians were "outraged with the way Indian media" was smearing the country.
-He went on to say that other Indians he had spoken to said they are not suffering and that they are doing well in Australia.
-He also expressed fear that the Indian media reports might lead to backlash against other Indian Australians.
 Others have objected to labeling Australia as racist based on the actions of a few.

 Sitaram Yechury, a member of parliament representing the Communist Party of India (Marxist), wrote that both sides of the debate have points.
 Economic crises and downfalls often cause rising fascism and racism against minorities, such as the rise of Nazi Germany, the Great American Depression, as well as economic downturns in India itself resulting in racist-like violence between various ethnic groups and ultra-nationalist parties in the country.
 Yechury says that the racism directed against Indians in Australia can be explained in this broader context.